 If the virus has progressed to this point, neurological or ocular symptoms are likely (reference).
 For dry FIP cases, however, it is not always clear if a cat is suffering from neurological symptoms.
 Many neurological symptoms can be subtle, and may be exceptionally hard to diagnose.
 Many dry FIP cats have experienced relapses due to undiagnosed neurological symptoms.
-Neurological symptoms can be treated using GS-441524, but for these cases, higher dosage (10 mg/kg) may be required to achieve long-term remission of the disease (reference).
+Neurological symptoms can be treated using GS-441524, but for these cases, higher dosage (10 mg/kg or higher) may be required to achieve long-term remission of the disease (reference).

 There is only one peer-reviewed study that has been published that has shown successful treatment of Neurological FIP using GS-441524.
 Furthermore, this study only looked at treatment outcomes for 4 cats.
 As such, there is very limited data that is publicly available for assessing treatment outcomes and approaches for dealing with Ocular and Neurological forms of FIP.

 For the small sample of cats treated in the study, there were positive outcomes for cats with as little as 5 mg/kg dosage of GS.
 However, relapses occured for other cats in the study even at this dosage.
 A higher dosage at 10 mg/kg was able to treat one cat that relapsed in the study.
 Many of admins in the Facebook groups have started suggesting treatments for Neurological and Ocular cases at dosage substantially above 10 mg/kg.
 If relapses occur for these cats, then further increases will likely be necessary to yield successful treatment outcomes.

 Given the high dosages that are likely necessary to treat cats with Neurological and Ocular symptoms, treatment costs can be very high.
 Because there is limited data on treating cats with Neurological and Ocular forms of FIP, it is not known, at this time, what the long-term success rate is likely to be.
 With that said, many individuals treating for Neurological and Ocular FIP have reported positive outcomes.